 Understanding Mesothelioma

-Pleural mesothelioma is the most common type, making up around 80 – 90% of all cases, followed by peritoneal with 15 – 20%, pericardial with 1 – 2% and testicular mesothelioma with less than 1%.
+Pleural mesothelioma is the most common type, making up around 80 – 90% of all cases, followed by peritoneal with 15 – 20%.
+Pericardial and testicular mesothelioma each account for 1% or less of all mesothelioma cases.
 There are also rare cell types that affect even fewer individuals.
 Case studies most commonly cover malignant pleural mesothelioma, but research is still limited.

 Mesothelioma and Genetics